INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 This will add a demo install script in the folder /project-spec/meta-user/recipes-apps.

 > [!NOTE]
 > I have migrated the toolchain to Vivado and Petalinux 2020.1 on Ubuntu 20.04LTS.
 I could also simplify a little the compilation process by not packaging the custom IP (which randomly caused unsolvable issues).
-Therefore, some information here is not anymore up-to-date including the source files.
+Therefore, some information here is not anymore up-to-date.
 I am in the process of updating this soon...